“He’s taught big-city reporters a thing or two about investigative journalism.”

 - a lab where the basic assumptions of dinosaur science are being challenged;

-- an Indian coastline where a World Bank-financed project threatens traditional fishing families;
+- an Indian coastline where a World Bank-financed coal plant threatens traditional fishing families;

 - a seminary where Christian missionaries train to convert Muslims;

-- a New Hampshire town threatening secession from the United States;
+- a New England town threatening secession from the United States;

 - a Turkish bird paradise that could soon be under water;

-- a boat operated by two shrimpers trying to cope with the BP oil spill;
+- a boat operated by two shrimpers coping with the BP oil spill;

 - the inside of his own DNA.

-He has written about Southern chicken farmers, brain-injured athletes, women veterans, earnest Promise Keepers, civil-rights heroes, an American strategist for the Iraqi resistance, controversial sex researchers, Spanish Carnival musicians, Jews for Jesus, anti-fracking rebels, and the women whose lives are caught up in the debate over “partial birth” abortion.
+He has written about Southern chicken farmers, brain-injured athletes, women veterans, tribal elders, earnest Promise Keepers, civil-rights heroes, an American strategist for the Iraqi resistance, controversial sex researchers, dog rescuers, Spanish Carnival musicians, Jews for Jesus, anti-fracking rebels, and the women whose lives are caught up in the debate over “partial birth” abortion.

-Barry’s work has appeared AARP the Magazine, The American Prospect, The Assembly, Audubon, CityLab, Discover, Glamour, Good Housekeeping, The Guardian, HuffPost, Mother Jones, The Nation, National Wildlife, New Republic, O Magazine, onEarth, Parade, Popular Science, Saturday Evening Post, Sunset, Talking Points Memo, Texas Monthly, and The Washington Post.
-It has been produced in collaboration with journalism non-profits like the International Consortium of Investigative Reporters, Type Investigations, and the Food & Environment Reporting Network.
+Barry’s work has appeared AARP The Magazine, The American Prospect, The Assembly, Audubon, CityLab, Discover, Glamour, Good Housekeeping, The Guardian, Harvard Public Health, HuffPost, Mother Jones, The Nation, National Wildlife, New Republic, O Magazine, onEarth, Parade, Popular Science, Saturday Evening Post, Sierra, Sunset, Talking Points Memo, Texas Monthly, and The Washington Post.
+It has been published by journalism non-profits like the International Consortium of Investigative Reporters, Type Investigations, and the Food & Environment Reporting Network.
 It has been translated into Russian, Portuguese, Khmer, Spanish, Flemish, and Italian.

 Barry won the National Magazine Award for Public Interest, the industry’s highest honor, as part of a team that investigated the Southern poultry industry.
 He won the Green Eyeshade Award, the South’s top journalism prize, for an exposé of North Carolina’s highway-building system.
 Columbia Journalism Review, the nation’s premiere journalism magazine, named him one of nine investigative reporters who are “out of the spotlight but on the mark.”
 The Columbia University School of Journalism and Poynter Institute have described Barry’s work as “the essence of excellence.”
 For a list of awards, see the righthand column of this page.